 Each year First Church hosts a free Carillon Concert Series.
 All are welcome to attend and bring a chair or blanket and sit on the south lawn of the church, on the lawn of the public library next door, Blue Back Square or across the street on the Town Green.
 In the event of inclement weather, the concerts will be held in the Meeting House.
 All concerts run from 6 to 7 pm on Thursdays in July.

 Kristin O’Connor had an early introduction to the carillon; as a young child, she received carillon lessons from mentors at St. James’ Episcopal Church in Danbury, CT, and her grandmother shared a love for the instrument, having played at Wellesley College years ago.
 Kristin played carillon for St James’ Church from age seven through her early adult years, including recitals in their summer concert series as well as an outdoor concert with Danbury Symphony Orchestra.
 During this time, Kristin was also a carillonneur for Canterbury School (New Milford, CT).

 Kristin transferred her carillon background to mallet percussion, with the marimba as her primary instrument through her collegiate studies.
 Kristin received a Bachelor of Science degree from Western Connecticut State University in Music Education and Percussion, and taught privately and as an adjunct instructor with high school performance ensembles in the Danbury area.
-Kristin has now shifted her focus to vocal music and folk music, having taught elementary general music in the public schools for 5 years.
+Kristin has now shifted her focus to vocal music and folk music, having taught elementary general music in the public schools for 6 years.
 Kristin received her Masters in Music Education with an Emphasis in Kodály Pedagogy, along with Kodály Certification Levels I, II, & III, from The Hartt School.
-Kristin currently teaches Pk-5 Elementary Vocal Music at Braeburn School in West Hartford, CT, where she enjoys working with a passionate community of young musicians.
-Kristin’s latest instrument of study is the hammered dulcimer, and in her free time she enjoys folk-based singing with other local music teachers, as well as her studies in meditation and energy healing techniques.
-Kristin is excited to be playing the carillon again, now as a carillonneur with First Church in West Hartford, CT.
+Kristin currently teaches K-5 Elementary Vocal Music at Braeburn School in West Hartford, CT, where she enjoys working with a passionate community of young musicians.
+Kristin’s latest instrument of study is the hammered dulcimer and in her free time she enjoys folk-based singing with other local music teachers, as well as her studies in meditation and energy healing techniques.
+Kristin is excited to spend three weeks in South Africa with Village Harmony this August.